Heritage Projects

 This project will require basic sewing skills.
 It involves writing the museum accession number on a piece of cotton tape (similar to that used for sewing name labels in children's clothes) and attaching this, with small stiches, onto the historic item.
 The objects will then be packed back into their boxes, preferably in a more archivally sound way than many of them are currently stored!

 Full training will be given in the process and the conservation principles behind it.
 Volunteers will also be able to explore the costume and textile collection.
+They will be meeting the Collections Officer for the museum in the New Year.

 A new project